Beyond Two-Stage Training: Cooperative SFT and RL for LLM Reasoning: Conclusion

 \section{Conclusion}

 This work investigates how to effectively integrate supervised fine-tuning and reinforcement learning to improve the reasoning capabilities of LLMs.
-We begin by analyzing three widely used training paradigms and identify a key limitation of existing multi-stage pipelines: the lack of interaction between SFT and RL.
-To address this, we propose a simple alternating baseline and further introduce BRIDGE, a bilevel optimization framework that models SFT as the upper-level objective and RL as the lower-level objective.
+We begin by analyzing widely used training paradigms and identify a key limitation of existing baselines: two-stage pipelines decouple SFT from the reward-optimization phase, while naive single-stage objective mixing can be counterproductive because supervised updates are not uniformly beneficial for reward optimization.
+To address this, we introduce BRIDGE, a bilevel optimization framework that models SFT as the upper-level objective and RL as the lower-level objective.
 By employing a penalty-based relaxation, BRIDGE explicitly encourages joint training to outperform standalone RL, fostering tighter cooperation between the two learning paradigms.
 Empirical results on five mathematical reasoning benchmarks demonstrate that our method consistently outperforms strong baselines in both accuracy and training efficiency.
-These findings underscore the potential of bilevel optimization as a unifying framework for combining supervised and reward-driven learning in complex reasoning tasks.
+Furthermore, extensive ablation studies confirm the necessity of the bilevel cooperation signal and the robustness of the method to hyperparameter variations.
+Overall, this work demonstrates that learning useful supervision is a viable and effective strategy for integrating SFT and RL, and that bilevel optimization offers an effective foundation for advancing reasoning-centric post-training methods.